diabasecoin/diabase/doc/build-osx.md

 Running
 -------

-Dash Core is now available at `./src/dashd`
+Diabase Core is now available at `./src/dashd`

 Before running, it's recommended you create an RPC configuration file.